The name of this organization shall be The Federation of Vermont Lakes and Ponds, Inc. also known as FOVLAP.

 - Educate the lake and pond associations and the general public on existing and new policies and best management practices.

-- Encourage lake and pond associations to share information with each
+- Encourage lake and pond associations to share information with each other.

-- Individual: Any person is eligible for
+- Individual: Any person who is a full-time or part-time resident of Vermont is eligible for membership.

 - Association: Any lake or pond association representing a bona-fide lake or pond is eligible for membership.